 Big Problems

 I’ve seen the 1988 blockbuster movie Big many times over the years.
 Directed by Penny Marshall, with an original screenplay by Gary Ross and Anne Spielberg, Big is a funny and entertaining comedy fantasy, due in no small part to the energetic and thoroughly winning performance by its star, Tom Hanks.
-He received a Best Actor Oscar nomination for it, and though he didn’t win, he deserved every accolade for what would turn out to be a breakthrough role.
+He received a Best Actor Oscar nom for it, and though he didn’t win, he deserved every accolade for what would turn out to be a breakthrough role.

 Okay, so as I said, I will fully accept the fantasy of a kid transforming overnight into an adult at the beginning of a film, and then transforming back to a kid at the end as long as everything else retains a respectable amount of reasonable verisimilitude.
 But Big doesn’t.
 And here’s why: